servo/servo/ports/gstplugin/README.md

 This requires the webxr content to support the `sessionavailable` event for launching directly into immersive mode.
 Values for `webxr` include `none`, `left-right`, `red-cyan`, `cubemap` and `spherical`.

-To stream a Hubs room and save to a file (there'll be ~30s black at the beginning while Hubs starts up):
+To stream a Hubs room to twitch (there'll be ~30s black at the beginning while Hubs starts up):
 ```
 GST_PLUGIN_PATH=$PWD/target/gstplugins \
   gst-launch-1.0 -e servowebsrc \